SleepyBag/fuzzy-fs/README.md

 | FUZZY_FS_COMMAND_ICON    | icon of history command      |  cm          |
 | FUZZY_FS_RECENT_DIR_ICON | icon of hisotry directories  |  rf          |

-**They can be set as any string but not empty** because `fuzzy-fs` uses icon to determine the action it takes.
+If you see white blocks in the table.
+Don't be confused.
+They are initially icons. **These variables can be set as any string but not empty** because `fuzzy-fs` uses icon to determine the action it takes.

 # Contributing